nithyarajaram/help.supportbee.com/_posts/2011-12-29-easy-replying-snippets.markdown

 ----------------------------------

 When you have a reasonably large ticket volume, you will often be repeating your work by answering the same questions.
-To avoid repitition, you can save your answer as a snippet which can be used in just a single click in your replies.
+To avoid repetition, you can save your answer as a snippet which can be used in just a single click in your replies.

 Sinppets can also be used to save blocks of text within an answer that gets repeated.
 For example, if you have a standard intorduction and conclusion for all your replies you can save them as snippets to be used in all your replies.